For Texas Renters in Crisis

 Step 4: When state and county programs aren't enough — personal-network help

-Rent is a category where personal-network fundraising tends to work especially well.
+Rent is a category where personal-network fundraising tends to work especially well — and in Texas, where the statewide assistance programs have ended and even big-city programs are closing, the people around you are increasingly the most dependable place to turn.
 People understand the math of housing without explanation.
 A specific, direct ask — "I'm $750 short on this month's rent because my hours got cut" — gets responses faster than vague descriptions of struggle.
 The amount usually feels manageable to people who care about you, especially when several people contribute together.

 Why privacy matters for rent fundraising in Texas